Note

 Important

 If Key Vault firewall is enabled on your key vault, you can't use a user-assigned identity for access from API Management.
 You can use the system-assigned identity instead.
-In Key Vault firewall, the Allow Trusted Microsoft Services to bypass this firewall option must also be enabled.
+In Key Vault firewall, the Allow Trusted Microsoft Services to bypass this firewall option must be enabled.

 - The content type of the secret must be application/x-pkcs12.